openpoke/decidim-navarra/README.md

   ```
 5. You should stay logged permanently, you should not need to repeat this process.

+If you want to update the image (anything in the code has change), execute:

+`docker pull ghcr.io/openpoke/decidim-navarra:main`

 To re-deploy the image this should suffice:

 `docker compose up -d`